celinekoe/industrial_organisation/draft.md

 - Read GDP Growth Rate
 - Interest Rate

-The following are the industry groups used for analysis
+The following are the industry groups used for analysis:

 Industry Groups
 - Artificial Intelligence